hystax/optscale/README.md

 ⭐ Drop a star to support OptScale ⭐
 </p>

-# MLOps platform to run ML/AI experiments with optimal performance and cloud cost
+# FinOps and MLOps platform to run ML/AI and regular cloud workloads with optimal performance and cost
 <p align="center">
 <a href="documentation/images/cover-GitHub.png"><img src="documentation/images/cover-GitHub.png" width="60%" align="middle"></a>
 </p>
-OptScale is an open source MLOps platform that provides experiment tracking, model versioning, ML leaderboards with cloud cost optimization, and infrastructure performance details.
+OptScale is an open source FinOps and MLOps platform that provides cloud cost optimization for all types of organizations and MLOps capabilities like experiment tracking, model versioning, ML leaderboards.
 <br>
 <br>
 <p align="center">